 Thus showing the coming together of the individuals; they become inseparable.

-A Sand Ceremony is a beautifully simple ceremony that can be incredibly moving.
+A Sand Blending is a beautifully simple ceremony that can be incredibly moving.

-The celebrant will introduce the ceremony to your family and friends by telling them a little bit about the sand ceremony’s meaning and why you have chosen to use the ritual.
+The celebrant will introduce the sand blending ceremony to your family and friends by telling them a little bit about the sand ceremony’s meaning and why you have chosen to use the ritual.

 Each person taking part in the ceremony is asked to join the couple and given a vase of coloured sand each.

 The first person in the wedding party starts by pouring their sand into the vessel chosen to hold the blended sands.

 The second person in the wedding party then pours their sand into the vessel creating a different colour on top.

 If there are any family or friends taking part in the sand blending ceremony, they would all then pour their sand into the vessel individually.